Lauren Pattison

-Lauren Pattison is an English stand-up comedian from Newcastle.
-She was nominated for the best newcomer award at the 2017 Edinburgh Festival and for best show in 2022.
+Lauren Pattison (born December 1993) is an English comedian from Newcastle who was nominated for the Best Newcomer award at the 2017 Edinburgh Festival Fringe for her debut show Lady Muck, and for Best Show in 2022 for It Is What It Is.

 Career

 Pattison was a finalist in the 2015 Chortle Student Comedy Awards and the 2016 BBC New Comedy Award.
-She was nominated for the best newcomer award at the 2017 Edinburgh Festival for her show Lady Muck.
+She was nominated for the Best Newcomer award at the 2017 Edinburgh Festival Fringe for her show Lady Muck.